2202Programming/Mercy/README.md

 Pull Requests are required to add code the master branch.
 This allows people to be able to assume that everything in master works.
 Before a pull request can be completed, it must be reviewed by someone else in the repo.

 ## Directory Format
-Files will be added wherever them seem to fit, if someone has a problem with the placement we can talk about it and come to a discussion that way.
+Files will be added wherever them seem to fit.
+If There is ever a problem with placement it is up to someone to bring that up in the PR or suggest a change in their own PR.